thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

     full: "de Goncourt, Edmond. *Journal des Goncourt: Mémoires de la vie littéraire.* Paris; G. Charpentier et cie, 1851."
 ```

-As in the example above, the `id` would typically be the short form of the reference in author-date format.
+As in the example above, the `id` would typically be the short form of the reference in Author Date format.
 However, you can also specify the short form as a separate line of the YAML.

 ```yaml
 entries: